 We have analyzed this proposed rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA)(42 U.S.C.
-4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves a special local regulation issued in conjunction with a regatta or marine parade, paragraph 34(h) of Figure 2-1 of the Commandant Instruction.
+4321-4370f).
+Due to potential environmental issues, we conducted an environmental assessment last year for both the issuance of the marine event permit and the establishment of this special local regulation.
+The same environmental assessment is being used for this year's event as it is substantially similar in all aspects and therefore the potential effects and alternatives would remain unchanged.
+After completing the environmental assessment for the issuance of the marine event permit, and the establishment of these special local regulations, we have determined these actions will not significantly affect the human environment.
+The environmental assessment and finding of no significant impact (FONSI) are available in the docket where indicated under ADDRESSES.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.